 The Massachusetts Society for the Prevention of Cruelty to Animals works to ensure the humane treatment of animals.
 Our compassion reaches beyond the animals we live with in our homes, to animals who live in the wild, in a laboratory, or who are used for food.

 The MSPCA believes that farm animals are creatures of intrinsic value, complexity and dignity.
 The MSPCA further believes that the billions of animals raised each year in the United States for food, clothing, and other products are entitled to live their lives free of unnecessary pain, suffering and stress, and to a humane death.
 To learn more about the MSPCA’s position on the humane treatment of farm animals, read our statement of belief.
 The MSPCA also operates Nevins Farm, an Animal Care and Adoption Center, located in Methuen Massachusetts, which provides refuge for all types of farm animals.

 More About Factory Farming

 Consumers are becoming more aware and increasingly concerned with how farm animals are treated.
 Industrial-type farm settings, commonly referred to as factory farms, have replaced traditional, more natural farm settings in order to produce the highest output at the lowest cost.
-While the MSPCA recognizes the need to find economic and efficient means of raising livestock, the Society condemns practices that cause needless pain, suffering, and stress to the animals involved.
+The MSPCA condemns practices that cause needless pain, suffering, and stress to the animals involved.
 Many of these practices are associated with the intensive confinement systems that characterize U.S. factory farms in today’s society.

 “Factory farms” are characterized by the use of crates and cages that either completely isolate individual animals from others of their species or crowd many animals together in order to save space and increase efficiency.
 Factory farms are also characterized by the manipulation of diet in ways that interfere with the animal’s good health, handling animals in stressful or injurious ways, surgeries performed without appropriate use of anesthesia, procedures performed on animals solely to prevent injuries resulting from confinement-induced stress, and selective-breeding practices which produce inhumane characteristics.
 The MSPCA believes that good animal husbandry should be based on humane stewardship.